AstrqlDev/ChromaHUD/README.md

 # ChromaHud

-ChromaHud, also know as Cheeto includes many Skyblock QOL features such as Secret Aura, Fairy Soul Aura, many Dungeon related features, macros, and more!
+ChromaHud, also know as Cheeto Client includes many Skyblock QOL features such as Secret Aura, Fairy Soul Aura, many Dungeon related features, macros, and more!

 How to use?
 - Press the windows key, and r at the same time